 Encourage the person to create a suicide safety plan.
 This is a structured plan of strategies and supports that they can work through when they’re feeling suicidal.
-They can do this alone ,with a professional or with a support worker.
-It’s important that their safety plan is easily accessible – it can be done by using the BeyondNow app, the form on the bb website or on a piece of paper.
+They can do this alone ,with a professional or with a support person.
+It’s important that their safety plan is easily accessible – it can be done by using the BeyondNow app, the form on the Beyond Blue website or on a piece of paper.

 Head to the Conversations Matter when someone is thinking about suicide website where you can download the factsheet, listen or listen to a podcast.